Continuing Education Activity

 - Salbutamol (albuterol)

-LABAs are used in treatment for patients with asthma and COPD as well, often in conjunction with inhaled corticosteroids given there is evidence of greater efficacy with dual therapy versus monotherapy LABA.
-They have an onset of duration greater than 5 minutes compared to the SABAs, with up to 15 minutes for salmeterol, and duration of effect for at least 12 hours.
+LABAs are used in treatment for patients with asthma and COPD, often in conjunction with inhaled corticosteroids.
+There is evidence of greater efficacy with dual therapy versus monotherapy LABA.
+They have an onset of duration greater than 5 minutes compared to the SABAs, with up to 15 minutes for salmeterol and a duration of effect of at least 12 hours.
 Similar to SABAs, the recommended route of administration for LABAs is through inhalation.
-LABAs are generally added on as second-line treatment in asthma that has failed symptomatic relief with SABAs and ICS.
-However, there is current controversy on the use of LABA as monotherapy versus dual therapy with ICS, as will be discussed in the topics further below.
+LABAs are generally added as second-line treatment in asthma that has failed symptomatic relief with SABAs and ICS.
+However, there is current controversy on using LABA as monotherapy versus dual therapy with ICS, as will be discussed in the topics further below.

-Ultra-LABAs have the greatest duration of effect, up to 24 hours, and they have the additional benefit of being a once a day treatment dosage.
-Indacaterol has been FDA approved as maintenance treatments for patients with COPD in combination with other bronchodilators.
-Indacaterol administration is as a dry powder with an onset of action around 5 minutes.
-Many other ultra-LABAs are currently undergoing research as well, with the potential to provide improvement to compliance and convenience compared to the current options of asthma and COPD treatments.
+Ultra-LABAs have the greatest duration of effect, up to 24 hours, and they have the additional benefit of being a once-a-day treatment dosage.
+Indacaterol has been FDA approved as a maintenance treatment for patients with COPD in combination with other bronchodilators.
+Indacaterol administration is as a dry powder with an onset of action of around 5 minutes.
+Many other ultra-LABAs are currently undergoing research, with the potential to improve compliance and convenience compared to the current options of asthma and COPD treatments.

 The major routes of administration for beta-2 agonists include metered dosed-inhalers, nebulizers, dry powder inhalers, orally, subcutaneously, or intravenously.
 The preferred route of administration for beta-2 agonists in the treatment of asthma and COPD is through inhalation.
 Inhalation localizes the drug to the lung tissue, concentrating the therapeutic effect on the airway smooth muscles while minimizing the distribution of the drug to the systemic circulation.
 There has been no correlation between the therapeutic effect of inhaled beta-2 agonists and the peak plasma levels of the beta-2 agonist.
 Less frequently, beta-2 agonists are given orally, which have been shown to cause an increase in systemic side effects.
 The tocolytic terbutaline can also be given IV, IM, or orally.